 Reactions include discomfort, dryness or itching, irritation and thrush-like symptoms and even recurrent bacterial infections

-The skin around and inside the vagina is a mucous membrane and highly permeable.
+Did you know your skin around and inside your vagina is a mucous membrane and highly permeable?

 WebMD explains the vagina as an elastic, muscular canal with a soft, flexible lining that provides lubrication and sensation.
 The vulva and labia form the entrance, and the cervix of the uterus protrudes into the vagina, connecting the uterus to the outside world.
 The vagina serves as a conduit for menstrual flow from the uterus during the monthly womb bleed.
 When chemicals come in contact with the vagina they are absorbed straight into the bloodstream without filtering of any kind.
 Once these chemicals find their way into your body, they tend to accumulate.
 Dr Mercola wrote an article for Huffington Post during 2013 where he said

 “The realm of feminine hygiene can be likened to a “ticking time bomb.”
 Exposure over the course of a lifetime can be vast – the average American woman uses up to 16,800 tampons — or as many as 24,360 if she’s on estrogen replacement therapy.

 And that’s just tampons… what about sanitary pads, pantyliners, maternity, nursing and bladder support pads?